cedar-policy/rfcs/text/0076-entity-slice-validation.md

 ### Alternative: Level as a validation parameter, not in the schema

 This RFC has suggested that the level should be specified in the schema.
 Alternatively, we could specify the level as a parameter to the validator itself, leaving schemas unchanged.
-The benefit of doing so is that entity slicing becomes an orthogonal concern: The schema specifies the structure of data, but nothing about what data is required/allowed for a request.
+The benefit of doing so is that entity slicing becomes an orthogonal concern: The schema specifies the expected type structure of data provided with a request, but not how much of that data is required.
 The drawback is that policy writers cannot look in one place to know the limits on the policies they can write.

 ### Alternative: Per-entity levels, rather than a global level